Ameresco (AMRC)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Ameresco grew its sales at an excellent 13% compounded annual growth rate.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Luckily, Ameresco’s sales grew at an excellent 13.4% compounded annual growth rate over the last five years.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Ameresco’s annualized revenue growth of 22% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Ameresco’s annualized revenue growth of 18.6% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Ameresco Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 7.6% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is above the sector average and suggests the market is baking in some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to grow 7.5% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is above average for the sector and suggests the market is forecasting some success for its newer products and services.

 6. Gross Margin & Pricing Power

 Ameresco has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 16.5% gross margin over the last five years.
-Said differently, Ameresco had to pay a chunky $83.55 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 16.4% gross margin over the last five years.
+That means Ameresco paid its suppliers a lot of money ($83.64 for every $100 in revenue) to run its business.
+Ameresco Trailing 12-Month Gross Margin

 7. Operating Margin